debeatzgh1/Floating-Flashcards-Widget/README.md

-# 💎 DeBeatzGH Digital Ecosystem
+# 💎 Digital Ecosystem UI
 **Professional Software Development & AI Content Strategy Hub**

-This repository serves as the central command center for the **DeBeatzGH** brand.
+This ui serves as the central command center for brands.
 It features a high-end, responsive UI built with Tailwind CSS and a custom JavaScript-driven overlay system.

 ## 🚀 Key Features
 - **Master Overlay Engine:** Opens external tools (WordPress Signup, Firebase Distribution, Sales Shop) in a professional, branded iframe without leaving the site.